btrettel/flt/to-do.md

         call x%set_dv(1, N_DV) ! set this as variable number 1```
     - Add `%v%v` to linter (disabled for now) to help identify what to fix in the future...
 - `make lint` runs Python linters too.
-- Track and/or limit number of `if` statements to reduce number of test cases needed, accelerate code due to less branch prediction, and make the code more differentiable.
 - Make script to install FLT build system in a directory
 - Documentation for genunits
     - `use_line` creates a new line at semicolons, so that depends.py can see the dependency.